vaishnavijagtapma2025/stock-market-analysis-python/report.md

 ## 5.4 Conclusion

 The project partially satisfied its stated success criteria.
-The primary objective was achieved: Ridge Regression substantially outperformed the naive persistence benchmark on out-of-sample MSE, indicating that publicly available firm fundamentals, sector-relative signals, and momentum indicators contain meaningful predictive information for future NSE large-cap prices.
-However, the secondary directional-accuracy target of 60% was narrowly missed, with the best overall model achieving 57.9% directional accuracy on the held-out test set.
-Taken together, the results suggest that machine learning models can improve price-level forecasting accuracy relative to naive persistence, but reliably predicting the direction of one-year-ahead stock movements remains difficult in highly efficient large-cap equity markets.
+Ridge Regression substantially outperformed the naive persistence benchmark on out-of-sample MSE, indicating that publicly available firm fundamentals, sector-relative signals, and momentum indicators contain meaningful predictive information for future NSE large-cap prices.

+However, predictive performance differed across evaluation metrics.
+Ridge Regression achieved the strongest overall price-level forecasting performance, while XGBoost achieved the highest directional accuracy at 63.2%, exceeding the project charter threshold of 60% but failing to outperform the baseline on the primary MSE criterion.
+Taken together, the results suggest that different machine-learning models captured different dimensions of predictive performance within the dataset.

 ---